Can India Compete with China in Solar Module Production and Manufacturing?

 The Bhadla Solar Park in Rajasthan is said to be the country’s largest producer of solar power plants, with a capacity of 2245 MW.
 Currently, 90% of solar PV panels are crystalline silicon-based with 22% efficiency.
 Other techs are being researched to increase this efficiency to 27% and reduce price simultaneously.

 The government has set an ambitious target of 500 gigawatts of renewable capacity by 2030, which is five times the current installation numbers.
-And the majority of this target is expected from solar power, which would require India to install 29 GW each year for the coming eight years.
+The majority of this target is expected from solar power, which would require India to install 29 GW each year for the coming eight years.
 Of the modules manufactured in India, only 1/3rd of them run on Indian cells.
 As India imports most of the solar cells from other countries, primarily China, it has reduced cell manufacturing capacity in the country.

-India’s Stride towards becoming a Solar Power
+India’s Stride towards Becoming a Solar Power

 Understanding the potential behind solar power and how India, on the verge of becoming the most populous country, is going to struggle with power supply, the Indian government has been supporting and boosting domestic manufacturing of solar equipment through various initiatives like